dfandrich/testclutch/README.md

 ### tcanalyzepr

 Analyze logs from a GitHub PR for patterns of failure in the tests and generate a report in text or HTML formats.
+Or, check if the CI jobs associated with a PR have run to completion.

 ### tcaugmentcurldaily